I should apologize to my family: I haven’t been easy to shop for over the past few years.

 It’s another gift that keeps giving all year, and the recipient can use it for just about everything.
 Prime members will save money all year because all eligible items ordered on Amazon come with free two-day shipping.

 Movie and TV buffs will love the Prime Video access (and finally be able to see why everyone is making such a fuss over “Good Girls Revolt”).

 They’ll also get Prime Music streaming, unlimited cloud storage for photos and access to free Kindle books through the Kindle Owners’ Lending Library.

 11. Business Cards or Other Swag

-Congratulate someone on their new business!
+Congratulate someone on a new business!
 Business cards and other swag are a fun way to make a virtual business feel a little more “real.”

 In addition to business cards, Vistaprint allows you to print a company (or website) logo on just about anything you can imagine.
-Surprise a friend, colleague or family member with a care package of mugs, T-shirts and other swag decorated with their logo for under $20.
+Surprise a friends, colleagues or family members with a care package of mugs, T-shirts and other swag decorated with their logo for under $20.

 12. Postage and Shipping